docugami/langchain-template-docugami-kg-rag/README.md

 ## Using Redis

 Under `config.py` you can configure the vector store to use Redis.
-See documentation here:
+See documentation here: https://python.langchain.com/docs/integrations/vectorstores/redis

 One of the things you need to specify is the REDIS_URL.
 You may have an instance already running that you can point to, or for development you may want to deploy Redis locally:

 `docker run -d -p 6379:6379 -p 8001:8001 redis/redis-stack:latest`

-See documentation [here](https://python.langchain.com/docs/integrations/vectorstores/redis#redis-connection-url-examples) for how to configure the REDIS_URL
+See documentation [here](https://python.langchain.com/docs/integrations/vectorstores/redis#redis-connection-url-examples) for how to configure the REDIS_URL.